 Meanwhile, all the fairies began to give their gifts to the princess.
-The youngest wished that she should be the most beautiful person in the world; the next, that she should have the intelligence of an angel; the third, that she should have a wonderful grace in everything she did; the fourth, that she should dance perfectly well; the fifth, that she should sing like a nightingale; and the sixth, that she should play all kinds of music to the utmost perfection.
+The youngest wished that she should be the most beautiful person in the world.
+The next, that she should have the intelligence of an angel.
+The third, that she should have a wonderful grace in everything she did.
+The fourth, that she should dance perfectly well.
+The fifth, that she should sing like a nightingale, and the sixth, that she should play all kinds of music to the utmost perfection.

-The old fairy’s turn came next, and shaking her head more with spite than anger, she said that one day the princess would have her hand pricked by a needle on a spinning wheel and that she would die of the wound.
+The old fairy’s turn came next, and shaking her head more with spite than anger, said that one day the princess would have her hand pricked by a needle on a spinning wheel and that she would die of the wound.
 This terrible gift made the whole company tremble, and everybody began to cry.

 At this very instant the young fairy came out from behind the curtains, and spoke these words aloud:

-“Assure yourselves, O king and queen, that your daughter shall not die of this disaster.
+“Assure yourselves, O King and Queen, that your daughter shall not die of this disaster.
 It is true, I have no power to undo entirely what the elder fairy has done.
-The princess shall indeed pierce her hand with a needle on a spinning wheel; but instead of dying, she shall only fall into a deep sleep, which shall last a hundred years, at the end of which a king’s son shall come and awake her.”
+The princess shall indeed pierce her hand with a needle on a spinning wheel, but instead of dying, she shall only fall into a deep sleep, which shall last a hundred years, at the end of which a king’s son shall come and awake her.”

-The king, to avoid the misfortune foretold by the old fairy, immediately made a law by which everybody was forbidden, on pain of death, to use a spinning wheel, or to have to have any spinning wheel in their houses.
+The king, to avoid the misfortune foretold by the old fairy, immediately made a law by which everybody was forbidden, on pain of death, to use a spinning wheel, or to have any spinning wheel in their houses.

 About fifteen or sixteen years later, on a day when the king and queen were busy in a far corner of the vast palace, the young and beautiful princess amused herself by running up and down the corridors and going up from one apartment to another.
 Eventually, she came into a little room at the top of the tower, where a good old woman, alone, was spinning with her wheel, for this good old woman had never heard of the king’s law against spinning wheels.

-The princess said, “What are you doing there, good old woman?”
+The princess said: “What are you doing there, good old woman?”